shotgunsoftware/tk-photoshopcc/plugins/basic/README.md

 ### Development Repositories

-If you're doing development on the `tk-adobecc` engine itself, or an app or framework being loaded by the engine, you'll need to clone the config repo so that you can make changes to it.
+If you're doing development on the `tk-photoshopcc` engine itself, or an app or framework being loaded by the engine, you'll need to clone the config repo so that you can make changes to it.
 The config used by the engine is the [tk-config-pluginbasic](https://github.com/shotgunsoftware/tk-config-pluginbasic)